January 3rd, 2023 | By: Ryan Rutan

 But despite these challenges, thousands of startups raise funding every year, implying that the potential rewards outweigh the guaranteed strife and risk.
 Here's an outline of what a startup founder can expect at each stage of raising equity funding.

-Startups.com CMO and Founder Ryan Rutan fields thousands of questions per year about startup funding.
-"They'll ask "what does Series A funding mean?" or "how do I prep my website for Series B funding" or more generally "how do I prep my brand for Series C Funding" and so on.
-The answers are never easy, nothing with funding is easy." says Rutan.
+I personally field thousands of questions per year about startup funding.
+Founders ask me "Where do I find seed money?"
+"What does Series A funding mean?" or, "How do I prep my website for Series B funding" or more generally, "How do I prep my brand for Series C Funding" and so on.
+The answers are never easy, nothing with funding is easy.

 Pre-seed funding is the earliest stage of funding, so early that many people don't include it in the cycle of equity funding.